← Blog

 Impact

 Who was affected?
-What functions or services were impacted?
-For how long?
+What services or features were impacted?
+How many users were impacted?

 Root cause